 The instructor reserves the right to modify elements of the course during the term.
 There may be changes to the dates and deadlines for any or all courses in extreme circumstances.
-If either type of modification becomes necessary, reasonable notice and communication with the students will be given with explanation and the opportunity to comment on changes.
+If either type of modification becomes necessary, reasonable notice and communication with the students will be given with an explanation and the opportunity to comment on changes.
 It is the responsibility of the student to check their McMaster email and course websites weekly during the term and to note any changes.

-ACKNOWLEDGEMENT OF THE COURSE POLICIES
+ACKNOWLEDGMENT OF THE COURSE POLICIES

-Your enrolment in Commerce 4FJ3 will be considered to be an implicit acknowledgement of the course policies outlined above, or of any other that may be announced during lecture and/or on A2L.
-It is your responsibility to read this course outline, to familiarize yourself with the course policies and to act accordingly.
-Lack of awareness of the course policies cannot be invoked at any point during this course for failure to meet them.
+Your enrolment in Commerce 4FJ3 will be considered to be an implicit acknowledgment of the course policies outlined above, or of any other, that may be announced during the lecture and/or on A2L.
+It is your responsibility to read this course outline, familiarize yourself with the course policies, and to act accordingly.
+A lack of awareness of the course policies cannot be invoked at any point during this course for failure to meet them.
 It is your responsibility to ask for clarification on any policies that you do not understand.

-Commerce 4FJ3 Course Contents Winter 2022
+Commerce 4FJ3 Course Contents Winter 2023

-Below is a tentative course schedule.
+Below is a tentative list of course topics.
 As we progress in the course, contents of some of the topics listed below may be modified, if required.

-Topics Readings Introduction to the Valuation of Fixed Income Securities Syllabus Review Overview of Fixed Income Securities Introduction to Bond Prices, Measuring Bond Yields and Bond Returns Lecture notes, Chapters 1, 2, and 3 Bond Price Volatility and Term Structure of Interest Rate Price-Yield Relationship and Bond Price Volatility Base and Term Structure of Interest Rate Chapters 4 and 5 Group Assignment # 1 due on Feb.
-22 Midterm Recess Feb.
-21 - Feb.
-25- NO Class Midterm Exam Marh 1 st Valuation of Fixed Income Securities and Interest Rate Derivatives Mortgage-backed Securities Chapter 10 and 11 Interest-Rate Futures Contracts Chapter 29 Convertible Bonds, Bonds with Embedded and Interest-Rate Options Chapter 18, 20 and 30 Interest-rate Swaps Chapter 31 Credit Derivatives Chapter 32 Group Assignment # 2 due on April 12 Final Exam April 14 - 29 - Scheduled by Registrar Office
+Topics Readings Introduction to the Valuation of Fixed-Income Securities Syllabus Review Overview of Fixed Income Securities Introduction to Bond Prices, Measuring Bond Yields and Bond Returns Lecture notes, Chapters 1, 2, and 3 Bond Price Volatility and Term Structure of Interest Rate Price-Yield Relationship and Bond Price Volatility Base and Term Structure of Interest Rate Chapters 4 and 6 Group Assignment # 1 due on Feb.
+27 Midterm Recess Feb.
+20 - Feb.
+26 NO Class Midterm Exam Marh 1st Valuation of Fixed Income Securities and Interest Rate Derivatives Mortgage-backed Securities Chapters 11 and 12 Convertible Bonds, and Bonds with Embedded Options Chapters 19 and 21 Interest-Rate Futures Contracts Chapter 29 Interest-Rate Options Chapter 30 Interest-rate Swaps, Forward Rate Agreements, Caps, and Floors Chapter 31 Group Assignment # 2 due on April 10 Final Exam April 14 - 29 - Scheduled by Registrar Office